aghaffar101/ece324PodcastClassifier/README.md

 # ece324PodcastClassifier

-classify podcasts described in playlistLinks.csv using image classification, audio classification, facial and voice recognition.
+classify podcasts described in playlistLinks.csv using image classification, audio classification, facial and voice recognition as well as NLP for keyword extraction.

+Try our model: the file classifier.py contains a function 'classify_video' which takes in a video path and returns the most likely podcast it is!
+We also supply code to download a youtube video given its link, just follow the current code in main to see.
+Note: video will need to be in the 45 predefined classes (more on that below) for it to work.

+# Navigating the Repository

 Files: